 is the first hotel the Swedish Nobis group opened outside Sweden.
 In an historic landmark building that originally served as the Royal Danish Conservatory of Music you can check-in to a 5-star hotel with views of Tivoli.
 Probably the best features in all of the rooms are the high ceilings, the 4-poster beds, and the grand all-marble bathrooms.
 Many of the rooms tend to be a bit small, but the interior and the bathrooms makes up for it.
 You’ll also find many great designs pieces scattered through each room including a lot of very cool lighting.
 Down the magnificent white-marble staircase connecting all floors you’ll find a great restaurant.

 is, what I believe to be, the original Copenhagen design hotel.
-For years it was the hotel the coolest popstars would check-in to on the tours, it had the coolest parties in its massive high ceiling lobby and has always attracted the hippest people in town.
+For years it was the hotel the coolest popstars would check-in to on their tours, it had the coolest parties in its massive high ceiling lobby and has always attracted the hippest people in town.
 With its recent makeover Skt.
 Petri is back on track.
 The style is laidback modern luxe with a twist of retro glamour, black wood floors covers the rooms, which is styled with greens and golden browns.
-There’s also an independently-run street-level restaurant, P eatery, specializing in ‘Nordic Mediterranean cuisine’, which is definitely worth a visit and just around the corner you’ll find Skt Peders Bageri, treating you to the best cinnamon buns on Wednesdays.
+There’s also an independently-run street-level restaurant, DADA, specializing in ‘Middle Eastern cuisine’, which is definitely worth a visit and just around the corner you’ll find Skt Peders Bageri, treating you to the best cinnamon buns on Wednesdays.
 You are also minutes away from great places like Torvehallerne (the food halls) and restaurant Høst, which you have to visit.

 is located on the quieter side of the main city square and the busy shopping street, 2 minutes’ walk from Copenhagen’s most photographed street; Magstræde.
 The rooms are small, so be prepared, yet super cosy and you’ll definitely come across a Danish design piece or two, and it is all topped off with a very neat rooftop terrace.
 The other good thing is that you can book single rooms, again small, but as a single traveler that might come handy.